pamify/react-hook-workshop/README.md

+*A link to the completed workshop code can be found [here](https://github.com/7thPorter/react-hook-workshop-final).*
 # A Very Madrigal React Hook Workshop!

 In this workshop, within the context of Disney's *Encanto*, we'll explore [React](https://reactjs.org/)'s functional component hooks, including [useState](https://reactjs.org/docs/hooks-state.html), [useEffect](https://reactjs.org/docs/hooks-effect.html), [useContext](https://reactjs.org/docs/hooks-reference.html#usecontext), and [useRef](https://reactjs.org/docs/hooks-reference.html#useref).
 Gaining understanding and eventual mastery of these techniques will help you to maximize your React capabilities.
 Using these hooks makes functional components (our previously so-called "dumb" components) very powerful!